 Rhabdomyosarcoma (RMS) is a type of sarcoma made up of cells that normally develop into skeletal (voluntary) muscles.
 These are muscles that we control to move parts of our body.

-About 7 weeks into the development of an embryo, cells called rhabdomyoblasts (which will eventually form skeletal muscles) begin to form.
+Well before birth, cells called rhabdomyoblasts (which will eventually form skeletal muscles) begin to form.
 These are the cells that can develop into RMS.
-Because this is a cancer of embryonal cells, it is much more common in children, although it does sometimes occur in adults.
+Because this is a cancer of very early forms of muscle cells, it is much more common in children, although it does sometimes occur in adults.

-We might think of our skeletal muscles as being mainly in our arms and legs, but these skeletal muscle cancers can start nearly anywhere in the body, even in some parts of the body that don’t normally have skeletal muscle.
+We might think of our skeletal muscles as being mainly in our arms and legs, but RMS can start nearly anywhere in the body, even in some parts of the body that don’t normally have skeletal muscle.